islandjoe/portfolio/README.md

 ## [Lumiaura](https://github.com/islandjoe/lumiaura): Where' the snowplows at?

 Inspired by the heavy snow condition of Feb 2019 in Helsinki.
-This React app shows where the city's snowplows are currently plowing and what kind of "plowing" they're doing (e.g., plowing the streets, bike lanes, pedestrian paths, etc.).
+This ReactJS app shows where the city's snowplows are currently plowing and what kind of "plowing" they're doing (e.g., plowing the streets, bike lanes, pedestrian paths, etc.).

 https://mm.compendium.xyz/portfolio/lumiaura